paulwalko/vpicc-constitution/BY-LAWS.md

 1. Photographs shall be taken on Grotto sponsored on the condition that they shall be made available to the Society at cost for use in any publication which the Society may issue.
 Members are required to furnish the Photography committee with one print of each picture made on trips.

 # IX.
 Expulsion of Members
-1. Members may be expelled from the Grotto for the following reasons:
+1. members may be expelled from the Grotto for the following reasons:
     1. Wilful failure to turn in data collected on any Society or Grotto sponsored trip.
     1. Wilful misuse of the Grotto's property.
     1. Wilful disregard of his own or the safety of others on Grotto sponsored trips.
     1. Conduct detrimental to the society.
 1. Any member subject to expulsion may demand a personal hearing before the council.

 # X. Restriction of the Rights and Privileges
 1. All privileges including the right to vote and the use of Grotto equipment shall be denied members in arrears of dues.